GSA-TTS/identity-handbook/_articles/onboarding.md

 - Add a new JIRA Issue to the [People-Ops board](https://cm-jira.usa.gov/secure/RapidBoard.jspa?projectKey=LPO&rapidView=2861) to track completion of onboarding tasks.
   - `Create Bulk Sub Tasks` on the new issue and use the `Login.gov Onboarding Buddy Tasks` template.
-- Request that the new user to be invited to [the 18F org on GitHub](https://github.com/orgs/18F) in #admins-github on Slack.
+- Request that the new user to be invited to [the 18F org on GitHub](https://github.com/orgs/18F) in #admins-github on

+.
 Cc `@github-admins-slack` on your request.
   - *For members needing **push commit** access*: Also add to the [identity-core](https://github.com/orgs/18F/teams/identity-core/members) team (contact [team maintainers](https://github.com/orgs/18F/teams/identity-core/members?utf8=%E2%9C%93&query=%20role%3Amaintainer) for this)
   - *For members NOT needing **push** access*: Also add to the [identity-team-yml](https://github.com/orgs/18F/teams/identity-team-yml/members) team, which grants read-only access. (contact [team maintainers](https://github.com/orgs/18F/teams/identity-team-yml/members?utf8=%E2%9C%93&query=+role%3Amaintainer) for this)
 - For anyone requiring AWS access: